The Wild West of the Adriatic coast

 This dramatic mountain chain, right on the Adriatic coast in Croatia, is one of the wildest areas of the whole Mediterranean.
 A region where wild nature is really coming back.

-Velebit is one of the most important natural areas in the Balkans and situated on the Adriatic coast of Croatia.
-It hosts two national parks, a biosphere reserve and several wonderful old-growth forests, deep canyons, ancient open lands and exciting wildlife like Balkan chamois, red deer, brown bear, wolf and lynx.
+Velebit is one of the most prominent natural areas in the Balkans and situated on the Adriatic coast of Croatia.
+It hosts two national parks, a biosphere reserve and an array of old-growth forests, deep canyons, ancient open lands and exciting wildlife like Balkan chamois, red deer, brown bear, wolf and lynx.

 The area hosts an extraordinary diversity of different habitats, from barren Mediterranean landscapes at sea level, via vast beech forest of central European type, to almost boreal systems and alpine grasslands at higher altitudes.

 The tourism infrastructure along the coast is very well developed with hiking trails, smaller overnight cabins, larger dormitories, professional visitor centers and different levels of quality lodging.
-The dramatic coastal landscapes with their steep, barren cliffs, deep canyons, waterfalls, and open, uninhabited plains also have an interesting link to contemporary European film history.
-In the 1960s, the famous German “Winnetou” Cowboy and Indian-movies were produced in and around Velebit, which provided ideal landscapes to represent the Wild West.
+The dramatic coastal landscapes, characterized by steep cliffs, rugged canyons, cascading waterfalls, and vast uninhabited plains, are a testament to the untamed beauty of the region.

 Rewilding vision